What is Salesforce Commerce Cloud?

 According to Enlyft, Salesforce Commerce Cloud is often used by companies with 50-200 employees and 1M-10M dollars revenue.

-There must be many reasons why major brands have chosen Salesforce Commerce Cloud as their enterprise eCommerce platform.
-Shopify, as you know, is for small and medium-sized businesses.
-A small of large scale businesses also use Shopify because it a cheaper than Salesforce Commerce Cloud.
+There must be many reasons why major brands have chosen Salesforce Commerce Cloud as their enterprise eCommerce platform or cloud ecommerce software.
+Shopify, as you know, offers cloud-based commerce solutions for small and medium-sized businesses.
+A small of large-scale businesses also use Shopify because it a cheaper than Salesforce Commerce Cloud CMS.

 Shopify works on a subscription-based while Salesforce Commerce Cloud works on a commission-based.
 As your business grows, you are automatically charged more because it is percentage-based.
 Shopify’s subscription remains the same regardless of what you earn.
 That being said, this also means that maintaining Salesforce Commerce Cloud in your early days is relatively cheaper because if you don’t make money, it charges you nothing.